 Unexplained Power

-When the officers went to the prison to escort the apostles to court, they were not there.
+When the court ordered that the apostles be brought before them, officials went to the prison but they were shocked to find that the apostles were not there.
 The guards were still at their posts; the doors were still locked but nobody was inside.
-The officials did not know what to do and doubtless thought about the empty tomb left by Jesus, and their inability to control the people who actively followed Jesus.
-The disappearance of the apostles posed yet another threat to the religious authorities.
+Reporting this to the court, they did not know what to do: perhaps they thought about the empty tomb left by Jesus.
+More pressing was their obvious inability to control the apostles and the people who actively followed Jesus.
+The apostles’ disappearance posed an increased threat to the power of the religious authorities.

 God is always in command of everything.
 He has the power to do whatever He chooses.
 He uses the weak to frustrate the strong and the lowly to humiliate the mighty (Isaiah 40:23; 1 Corinthians 1:27).
 He is never prevented from fulfilling His plan, nor is His timetable ever altered.
 This passage should be a great encouragement to trust the Lord who can do the impossible in order to achieve His own purpose.
 It does not matter if the world is not on your side, as long as you are on Jesus' side (Romans 8:31-32).